 9. Tobacco Use is not permitted in any residence hall room, campus suite, nor any public areas in University owned housing.

 11. Late Check-in Assigned bed space is held until 8:00am of the first day (of University scheduled classes) of each semester/session.
-If the resident fails to check-in at the assigned residence building, (s)he may be assigned to an alternate bed space or dropped from housing until his/her University withdrawal or non-registered status is confirmed.
+If the resident fails to check-in at the assigned residence building, they may be assigned to an alternate bed space or dropped from housing until their University withdrawal or non-registered status is confirmed.

 16. Double-as-Single Room Contingent upon availability, residents may request to live in a double-occupancy room/suite as a single-occupied room/suite.
 Also, the University reserves the right to assign students to single-occupied rooms/suites for unique necessary reasons.
 Rates for a Double-as-Single room/suite are computed from the date that the person occupied the room/suite as a single, except where no roommates are available elsewhere in the housing system.